 Our Responsibilities.
 We are required by law to maintain the privacy and security of your protected health information.
 We are required to follow the duties and privacy practices described in this notice and give you a copy of it.
-We are required to let you know promptly if a breach occurs that may have compromised the privacy or security of your health information.
+This includes letting you know promptly if a breach occurs that may have compromised the privacy or security of your health information.
 We will not use or share your information other than described in this notice unless you tell us we can in writing.
 If you tell us we can, you may change your mind at any time.

 Changes to this notice.
 APD reserves the right to change the terms of this notice; and, the changes apply to all information that we have about you.
-The new notice will be on our web site and we will mail a copy to you.
+The new notice will be available on our website and will be mailed to you upon request.

 Contact Information.
 If you have any questions, requests, or would like a printed copy of this notice, please contact your APD office in your area at the telephone number listed below.
 We may ask that you make a request in writing.

-Northwest Region (for Bay, Calhoun, Escambia, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Leon, Liberty, Okaloosa, Santa Rosa, Wakulla, Walton, and Washington counties) call (850) 487-1992; Northeast Region (for Alachua, Baker, Bradford, Clay, Columbia, Dixie, Duval, Flagler, Gilchrist, Hamilton, Lafayette, Levy, Madison, Nassau, Putnam, St. Johns, Suwannee, Taylor, Union, and Volusia counties) call (904) 992-2440; Central Region (for Brevard, Citrus, Hardee, Hernando, Highlands, Lake, Marion, Orange, Osceola, Polk, Seminole, and Sumter counties) call (407) 245-0440; Suncoast Region (for Charlotte, Collier, DeSoto, Glades, Hendry, Hillsborough, Lee, Manatee, Pasco, Pinellas, and Sarasota counties) call (813) 233-4300; Southeast Region (for Broward, Indian River, Martin, Okeechobee, Palm Beach, and Saint Lucie counties) call (561) 837-5564; Southern Region (for Dade and Monroe counties) call (305) 349-1478; Sunland Center call (850) 482-9210; and Tacachale Center call (352) 955-5580
+Northwest Region (for Bay, Calhoun, Escambia, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Leon, Liberty, Okaloosa, Santa Rosa, Wakulla, Walton, and Washington counties) call (850) 487-1992;

+Northeast Region (for Alachua, Baker, Bradford, Clay, Columbia, Dixie, Duval, Flagler, Gilchrist, Hamilton, Lafayette, Levy, Madison, Nassau, Putnam, St. Johns, Suwannee, Taylor, Union, and Volusia counties) call (844) 766-7517:

+Central Region (for Brevard, Citrus, Hardee, Hernando, Highlands, Lake, Marion, Orange, Osceola, Polk, Seminole, and Sumter counties) call (407) 245-0440;

+Suncoast Region (for Charlotte, Collier, DeSoto, Glades, Hendry, Hillsborough, Lee, Manatee, Pasco, Pinellas, and Sarasota counties) call (800) 615-8720;

+Southeast Region (for Broward, Indian River, Martin, Okeechobee, Palm Beach, and Saint Lucie counties) call (844) 766-7520:

+Southern Region (for Dade and Monroe counties) call (305) 349-1478;

+Sunland Center call (850) 482-9210; and

+Tacachale Center call (352) 955-5000.

-Who receives this Notice of Privacy Practices.
+Who receives this Notice of Privacy Policy and Protection of Health Information?
 APD sends this notice to every recipient household.
-This notice applies to all consumers served by the Agency.
+This notice applies to all clients served by the Agency.
 To comply with Section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act of 1990, please contact the HIPAA Privacy Official at the address shown on this Notice if you would like to receive this Notice in an alternate format such as Braille, large print, or audio.